PersiaML/tutorials/src/getting-started/index.md

 **From Source**

-We provide the following script to build PERSIA Python packages from source on Ubuntu 20.04.
-It should be similar on other OSes.
+We provide the following instructions to build PERSIA Python packages from source (Ubuntu 20.04 & Windows 10.
+It should be similar on other OSes).

 > **Note**: You need to provide environment variable `USE_CUDA=1` to add CUDA support (for GPU training).
-In this case, the CUDA runtime path should be already present in **LD_LIBRARY_PATH**.
+In this case, the CUDA runtime path should be already present in `LD_LIBRARY_PATH`.

+**Ubuntu 20.04:**

 ```bash
 apt update && apt-get install -y curl build-essential git python3 python3-dev python3-pip